Liao Yaoxiang: Release and death

 After his capture, General Liao was held as a prisoner in Beijing's war criminal camp with his former commander Du Yuming until his pardon in 1961.
 He was appointed as a commissioner in the Chinese People's Political Consultative Conference in charge of his historical data.
 He was still very bittered about those high-ranking communist moles in the KMT department of defense, such as director of war-planning board Guo Rugui and Vice Chief of Staff Liu Fei, who leaked vital military plans to the communist commanders that result in his defeat.
-In 1968, General Liao was forced into a struggle session by the Red Guards at the height of the Cultural Revolution, he died of a heart attack at the scene at age 62.
+In 1968, Liao was forced into a struggle session by the Red Guards at the height of the Cultural Revolution, he died of a heart attack at the scene at age 62.